 Life gets wildly more expensive the older you get.
 What might seem like a lot of money living at home or with friends can quickly evaporate once you gain true independence.

 It’s best to start learning how to manage your money early rather than later.

 #4 Save & Invest

-A general rule of thumb for saving is to pay yourself first.
+So practice a general rule of thumb of paying yourself first.
 Your savings goal should be to have your annual salary in savings by age 30.

 #6 Learn how to delay the good

 Time and time again, the millennial generation gets a bad wrap for perpetuating the instant gratification culture.

 Known as the quitting generation, millennials, and young people as a whole need to learn how to make short term sacrifices and to delay their gratification.